By Cameron Hewitt

 Control versus chaos — that formula came to define my Russian experience.
 My journey to Russia turned up all of the stereotypes — onion domes, stacking dolls, hammers and sickles, exasperating bureaucracy — but it also went well beyond the clichés.
 Russia is a byzantine, mystifying, and exhilarating place that lives according to its own rules.
 Self-important soldiers wearing pointy hats keep watch over a swirling sea of hard-partying twentysomethings with scant memories of communism, stylishly dressed new-rich millionaires, and impoverished babushka grandmothers desperately begging for spare change.

-For sightseeing, Russia's two obvious "musts" are Moscow, the blockbuster capital, and St. Petersburg, the showpiece city of culture.
-You could hardly find two more different cities.
+After St. Petersburg, Russia's other obvious sightseeing "must" is Moscow, its blockbuster capital.
 Moscow was a rough-and-tumble village on the fringe of Western Civilization that blossomed into one of the most powerful cities on earth.
-Meanwhile, St. Petersburg was custom-built as a decidedly European-style capital by an ambitious czar fed up with the very traditions that Moscow stood for.
-A visit to both offers an enticing taste of the complexities, contrasts, and charms of today's Russia.
 If you go as a mindless tourist, you'll be beguiled and frustrated.
 But if you go as an anthropologist and a student of Russian life, you'll love it.

-Moscow — the former capital of an "evil empire" — holds a certain mystique as an enigmatic, difficult, even dangerous place.
+As the former capital of an "evil empire," Moscow holds a certain mystique for Western visitors as an enigmatic, difficult, even dangerous place.
 And maybe it is all those things.
 But it's also enthralling, and squeezed between the dreary apartment blocks are pockets of intense beauty: people-filled parks, breathtaking urban vistas, and some of the best museums in Europe.
 Moscow is enormous.
 With ten and a half million residents, it's the most populous city in Europe.
 And everything has been built on a huge scale.
 Bigger is better.
 Secondary streets are 10 lanes wide.
 Tunnels between Metro platforms have 40-foot-high ceilings.
 And what looks like "just two blocks" on the map takes about 20 minutes to cover on foot.

 To cope with the sprawl, the city has the world's busiest people mover.
 The Moscow Metro carries more passengers per day than the London and Paris subways combined.
 It's extensive, speedy, and remarkably efficient.
 Stand still in a Metro station at rush hour and observe: People pour into the entrances at a rate of hundreds per minute, waiting patiently for their turn on the long, steep escalators that plunge them deep into the guts of the city.
 About once a minute, a train pulls up to the platform, hundreds of people get off, hundreds more people get on, and the train pulls out.
 A minute later, the next train rolls in... and the whole procedure is repeated.